 9.2.
 Dispatch and Delivery of Electricity.

 (a) Quantity.
-Owner shall have the right in all Hours, but not the obligation, to Dispatch and receive up to Electric Hourly Quantity of Electricity at the EDP during each Contract Year.
+Owner shall have the right in all Hours, but not the obligation, to Dispatch and receive up to the applicable Capacity Target of Electricity at the EDP during each Contract Year.
 Operator shall not at any time deliver to the EDP more Electricity than the quantity Dispatched by Owner for the EDP.

 (b) Dispatch Notice.
 All requests for Electricity by Owner shall provide Operator with advance Notice of at least the time of ninety (90) minutes for the EDP as the “Minimum Dispatch Time”.
 Each Dispatch Notice shall be in the form set forth in Schedule 6.
 A Dispatch Notice shall be effective until the delivery of a subsequent Dispatch Notice.